arathvelazquez/data-structures-and-algorithms/BigO.md

       return count;
     }

+*Solution: O(a/b).
+The variable "count" will eventually equal a/b.
+The while loop iterates "count" times.
+Therefore, it iterates a/b times.*

+My notes:

+For this code, my first approach was O(a) since we have the *while* based on A but it's not constant.
+In this case, the runtime will be based on how many times we run the operation inside the *while* so, it will run a divided by b: O(a/b).

+---

 5- The following code computes the [integer] square root of a number.
 If the number is not a perfect square (there is no integer square root), then it returns -1.
 It does this by succesive guessing.
 If n is 100, it first guesses 50.
 Too high?
 Try something lower – halfway between 1 and 50.
 What is its runtime?

     int sqrt(int n) {
       return sqrt_helper(1, n, 1);